 - The Smart Integrated Reporting MethodologyTM

-- Global Reporting Initiative Sustainability Reporting Guidelines – GRI Standards (www.globalreporting.org)
+- GRI Sustainability Reporting Standards – GRI Standards (www.globalreporting.org)

-As organisations preparing an integrated report are not necessarily required to adopt The <IR> Framework categorisation of capitals (as provided in the paragraphs 2.10 and 2.17 – 2.19), the Bank has categorised the capitals differently in its value creation model diagram to aptly describe its value creation process.
+As organisations preparing an integrated report are not necessarily required to adopt the International Integrated Reporting <IR> Framework categorisation of capitals (as provided in the paragraphs 2.10 and 2.17-2.19 in the <IR> Framework), the Bank has categorised the capitals differently in its value creation model diagram to aptly describe its value creation process.
 The process of preparing this Report has strengthened and reinforced integrated thinking across the Bank.

 When launching new ventures and initiatives, the Group always takes into consideration the financial, economic, social, and environmental consequences of its actions.
 With its best in class systems and risk management processes, the Bank is in complete compliance with all local regulatory requirements.

-The Consolidated Financial Statements as of and for the year ended December 31, 2020 are in line with International Financial Reporting Standards (IFRS) as endorsed in the KSA and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants (SOCPA).
+The Consolidated Financial Statements as of and for the year ended 31 December 2021 are in line with International Financial Reporting Standards (IFRS) as endorsed in the KSA and other standards and pronouncements issued by the Saudi Organisation for Certified Public Accountants (SOCPA).
 The Statements comply with the provisions of the Banking Control Law, the Regulations for Companies in the KSA, and the Bank’s Articles of Association.

 The Bank is keenly aware of the direct and indirect social and environmental impact of its actions.
 The indirect consequences result from the business activities of its customers to whom the Bank lends in particular.
 The Bank avoids or reduces any such negative impacts through its credit policies, screening for social and environmental issues, post-disbursement supervision, and risk management processes.

-Although the Bank’s business model and operations do not directly create a significant negative impact on the environment, every effort is made to reduce its own carbon footprint through initiatives such as solar energy usage, energy efficient air conditioning and the elimination of paper usage in its processes.
+Although the Bank’s business model and operations do not directly create a significant negative impact on the environment, every effort is made to reduce its own carbon footprint through initiatives such as solar energy usage, prudent energy and water management, and the elimination of paper usage in its processes.